cleebp/ACM/talks.md

 ## Alek Ratzloff
 - C++ (specifically metaprogramming with templates)
+- Using the bash shell effectively
+- Git

 ## People to ask to speak
 - Clint Guin / Tim Jassmann - DIP and machine learning